azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 **Note**: If you receive an error in the Output window, as a result of the publish process failing (The target \"MSDeployPublish\" does not exist in the project), expand the Properties folder within the Visual Studio project, then delete the PublishProfiles folder.

-8. Repeat steps 1-5 to publish.
+8. Repeat steps 1-5 to publish

 ### Task 2: Publish the ChatWebApp

-1. Within Visual Studio Solution Explorer, right-click the ChatWebApp project and select **Publish...**.
+1. Within Visual Studio Solution Explorer, right-click the ChatWebApp project and select **Publish...**

     ![In the Visual Studio Solution Explorer ChatWebApp sub-menu, Publish is selected.](media/image100.png 'Visual Studio Solution Explorer')